 Other operating expenses decreased to RM10.7 million in 3QFY2025 mainly due to the absence of restructuring costs, which were partially offset by a one-off litigation settlement expense to a third-party supplier related to vessel chartering activities.

 As such earnings declined 7% q-o-q.
-Excluding the one-off costs and income, as well as share of results from joint ventures and associates, the group’s core profit would have increased by 8% q-o-q to RM49.3 million.
+Excluding the one-off costs and income, as well as share of results from joint ventures and associates, the group’s core profit attributable to owners of the parent would have increased by 26% q-o-q to RM55.3 million.

 On outlook, Nam Cheong says that the local OSV market continues to face structural supply constraints.
 While the existing fleet is ageing, new vessel construction remains subdued, primarily due to banks’ continued caution in extending financing for newbuild programs.